-Construction techniques and materials that are used in power film capacitors are similar to that of ordinary film capacitor.
+Construction techniques and materials that are used in power film capacitors are similar to that of ordinary film capacitors.
 Polypropylene film is used as a dielectric in a capacitor.

-In electrolytic capacitor metallic anode coated with oxidized layer used as a dielectric.
+In an electrolytic capacitor metallic anode coated with an oxidized layer used as a dielectric.
 These capacitors are polarized.
 Electrolytic capacitors are categorized based on their dielectric.

 - Tantalum electrolytic capacitors – tantalum pentoxide (dielectric).